ntop/n2n/README.md

 Some parts of the code significantly benefit from compiler optimizations and platform features such as NEON, SSE and AVX.
 To enable, use `./configure CFLAGS="-O3 -march=native"` for configuration instead of `./configure`.

-For Windows, MacOS and general build options, please check out [Building.md](doc/Building.md) for compilation and running.
+For Windows, MacOS and general building options, please check out [Building.md](doc/Building.md) for compilation and running.

 ## Running edge as a Service